asladen/asladen.github.io/content/publication/journal-article/graff-2025-calving/index.md

 # Publication image
 # Add an image named `featured.jpg/png` to your page's folder then add a caption below.
 image:
-  caption: 'Glacier fracturing is observed by fibre sensing through its acoustic signature travelling through the fjord waters (1).
-Fracturing events coalesce into iceberg detachments that emit interface waves propagating along the seafloor (2).
-These detachments excite calving-induced tsunamis at the water surface that cause pressure perturbations along the fibre-optic cable (3).
-Calving-induced IGWs in the stratified fjord waters cause temperature variations at a given depth (4).
-Calved-off icebergs drift away from the glacier terminus and drag internal wave wakes behind them, which cause seafloor cooling by vertically displacing the stratified fjord waters (5).
-The internal wave wakes cause transient enhanced seafloor currents that generate vibrations in the cable through vortex shedding (6).
-Finally, icebergs disintegrate by fracturing, again detected by fibre sensing through its acoustic signals (7).'
+  caption: 'Glacier fracturing is observed by fibre sensing through its acoustic signature travelling through the fjord waters.'
   focal_point: 'Smart'
   preview_only: false